xmkg/concurrent-resource/README.md

 cons
 ------------
-* std::shared_mutex & boost::shared_mutex are not known as their blow-your-socks-off performance
+* std::shared_mutex & boost::shared_mutex are not known with their blow-your-socks-off performance (but they'll do `just fine ™` ) :shipit:

 future plans